CarterPape/CarterPape.github.io/blog/_posts/2018-04-11-buy-gmos-buy-non-organic.md

 ---
 title: "buy GMOs, buy non-organic"
 excerpt: "There's a lot of misunderstanding about what a GMO actually is and what the difference between organic and conventional farming is.
-Neither is as bad as you imagine."
+Neither is as bad as you might imagine."
 date: 2018-04-11 20:08:00 -0400
 tags: [Genetically Modified Organisms]
 authors: ["Morgan Impink", "Carter Pape"]